albert-queralto/scraping-energy-prices-spain/README.md

 * **src/font_code_pointers.py:** contains classes that classify the variables with information to locate the different page elements.
-* **src/support_functions.py:** contains additional classes and methods to have cleaner code in the main page, as well as the functionality to save the data.
+* **src/support_functions.py:** contains additional classes and methods to have cleaner code in the main page, as well as the functionality to save the data and get missing data.

-## Data
+## Dataset

 The data extracted from the website is stored in the folder **dataset**.
-The data is stored in a unique *.csv* file and contains hourly data in a range of dates from *02-11-2021* to *07-11-2022*.
+The data is stored in a unique *.csv* file and contains hourly data in a range of dates from *01-11-2020* to *31-10-2022*.

-## References